skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

 .. code-block:: yaml

   # hello_sky.yaml

   resources:
     # Optional; if left out, pick from the available clouds.
     cloud: aws

-     # Get 1 K80 GPU.
-Use <name>:<n> to get more (e.g., "K80:8").
-     accelerators: K80
+    accelerators: V100:1 # 1x NVIDIA V100 GPU

   # Working directory (optional) containing the project codebase.
   # This directory will be synced to ~/sky_workdir on the provisioned cluster.
   workdir: .

   # Typical use: pip install -r requirements.txt
   setup: |
     echo "running setup"
+    # If using a `my_setup.sh` script that requires conda,
+    # invoke it as below to ensure `conda activate` works:
+    # bash -i my_setup.sh

   # Typical use: make use of resources, such as running training.
   run: |
     echo "hello sky!"
     conda env list
+    # If using a `my_run.sh` script that requires conda,
+    # invoke it as below to ensure `conda activate` works:
+    # `bash -i my_run.sh`

 Sky handles selecting an appropriate VM based on user-specified resource constraints, launching the cluster on an appropriate cloud provider, and